Supriya9002/EV_Population_Analytics_Dashboard/README.md

 Notes:
 - Quoted fields with commas are supported.
-- If `/ev-data.csv` is missing or fails to load, the app falls back to `src/data/evData.ts` sample data.
 - After deployment, ensure the file is available at the site root path `/ev-data.csv`.

 ### Option 2: Direct Data Import (For smaller datasets)